cornelcroi/context-lens/README.md

 ```

-## Installation
+## Manual Installation (Optional)

-No manual installation needed!
-CodeLens is available on PyPI.

-Simply configure your LLM client to use `uvx codelens` (see [Setup](#setup-with-your-llm) below), and it will automatically download and run the latest version.

-### Alternative: Install Locally
+Most users don't need to install anything - just configure your LLM client as shown above and `uvx` will handle everything automatically.

-If you prefer to install it yourself:
+If you prefer to install locally:

 ```bash
 pip install codelens